sareh/portal/README.md

 ## Summary

 Portal is a site for students to find the services they need.
+You can view it [here on Heroku](https://uni-portal.herokuapp.com).

 It has been designed and created in one week.